cmdelcr/senti-embeddings/README.md

 This work proposed using a Multi-Output Neural Network to learn emotional embeddings using a combination of lexicons and PCA.

+The file should be excecuted to generate the embeddings.
+This file call the generate_embeddings.py file, it is necessary to only call this file using run.sh  since during the execution intermediate files necessary for the correct embeddings generation.
 The file generate_embeddings.py was used to generate the embeddings.
 It contains three basic functions: train_multi_output_model, to to train the Multi-Output Neural Network; get_seti_embeddings, to get the value of the senti-embeddings of all words in the pre-trained embeddings; and reduce_senti_emb_pca to reduce the dimension of the embeddings using PCA.
 The generated embeddings are saved in results/embeddings folder with the name senti_embeddings.txt